codecrafters-io/build-your-own-redis/stage_descriptions/geospatial_5_ia8.md

 ```
 $ redis-cli
-> GEOADD location_key 19.0872 33.5026 "Foo" 49.125 72.991 "Bar"
+> GEOADD location_key 19.08729 33.5026 "Foo" 49.125 72.991 "Bar"
 > GEOADD location_key 10.0872 34.5026 "Baz" 41.125 73.991 "Caz"
 ```

 The tester will then send multiple `GEOPOS` commands, each specifying a multiple locations that may or may not have been added.
-For example, for the following command
+For example, for the following command,

 ```
 > GEOPOS location_key Foo Caz non_existent
 ```

+it will expect the response to be

 ```
-1) 1) "19.0872"
+1) 1) "19.08729"
    2) "33.5026"
 2) 1) "41.125"
    2) "73.991"